How to Use Ecommerce to Boost Your Restaurant's Sales

-As a restaurant operator, you may be used to dealing with slim margins, often due to circumstances that are outside of your control: food costs fluctuate, labor is unpredictable, and rent goes up every year.
-But there is one high-margin area that you can tap into to grow your bottom line outside of the four walls of your restaurant itself: e-commerce.
+As a restaurant operator, you may be used to dealing with slim margins, often due to circumstances that are outside of your control: food costs fluctuate, labor is unpredictable, and rent goes up every year — not to mention that COVID-19 has had a profound impact across the entire industry and economy.
+More than ever, ecommerce is a high-margin way to grow your bottom line outside of the four walls of your restaurant.

 Inside your restaurant, you sell dishes and drinks for people to enjoy at their table.
-Online, you can sell goods and services (more on that below) for people to enjoy even if they can’t make it in to the restaurant.
-And you don’t need to increase your costs to increase your revenue, making e-commerce a win-win for operators and guests alike.
+Online, you can sell that as well as goods and services (more on that below) for people to enjoy even if they can’t make it into the restaurant.
+And you don’t need to increase your costs to increase your revenue, making ecommerce a win-win for operators and guests alike.

 There are plenty of opportunities for sales online.
 Some avenues to consider include: